Steve Moore (comics): Other

 He scripted Marvel Comics' adaptation of the James Bond film Octopussy, published in Marvel Comics Super Special #26 (1983).

 His work has also been published by Eclipse Comics in the US, much of it reprinted from Warrior.
 He wrote most of the stories for John Bolton's Halls of Horror, as well as Axel Pressbutton and Laser Eraser and Pressbutton.

 Alan Moore wrote a long biographical essay about Steve Moore, entitled "Unearthing" and included in the Iain Sinclair-edited anthology London: City of Disappearances.
 In early 2008, it was reported that this essay was being adapted into a "photo-illustrated hardcover novel, with some fumetti elements and visuals by Mitch Jenkins," to be published by Top Shelf Comics.

-Later work includes Hercules: The Thracian Wars at Radical Comics which Peter Berg has optioned in conjunction with Universal Studios and Spyglass Entertainment.
-He is following that with Hercules: The Knives of Kush, a 5-issue limited series set in Egypt.
-Moore said this was his final comics work for now, although he was still writing in other areas:
+Later work includes Hercules: The Thracian Wars at Radical Comics which was adapted for cinema by Brett Ratner in 2014.
+He followed that with Hercules: The Knives of Kush, a 5-issue limited series set in Egypt.
+At the time, Moore said this was his final comics work for now, although he was still writing in other areas:

 In October 2011, Moore released a novel, Somnium: A Fantastic Romance, published by nthposition press.
 The story follows a young man who is trying to write a book based on the legendary romance of Endymion and the moon goddess Selene.
 It is thus, in part, self-referential as Steve was writer who worshiped Selene and who saw himself in the role of Endymion, her mortal lover.
 The parallels are limited though, as he did not, for instance, have a sister.
 The book is set in a real inn, called The Bull, at the summit of Shooters Hill.
 It was Steve's "local", being within five-minute's walk of his home.
 The story is remarkably static as it happens entirely within the confines of this inn but includes excursions into the 16th, 18th, and 19th century episodes (also occurring in The Bull) which reflect the obsessions of the central character.